 Need some guidance about writing effective employee recognition letters?
 These recognition letters give you examples of both formal and informal employee recognition—there is an appropriate recognition letter for any occasion.

 A letter magnifies the recognition that an employee experiences when offered praise or a heartfelt thank you.
 In an employee's eyes, a recognition letter is an appreciated, effective way for a manager or coworker to say thank you.

-In addition to employee recognition letters that often thank an employee at the same time as they recognize an employee's contribution, you also have the opportunity to write thank you notes.
+In addition to employee recognition letters that often thank an employee at the same time as they recognize an employee's contribution, you also have the opportunity to write thank-you notes.

 Need to thank a coworker or boss for their help and consideration?
-These sample thank you letters provide guides for the letters that you may want to write.
+These samples thank you letters provide guides for the letters that you may want to write.
 Make gratitude an everyday happening that permeates your work culture and encourages more shared gratitude.

 Do you need to get an employee's attention to reinforce the fact that he or she is not performing at the expected level of needed contribution?

 Following your appropriate coaching at employee performance meetings, it is time to make sure that you have the employee's attention.
 You can do this with increasingly serious letters of reprimand.

 You may want to make your coaching and feedback more formal and official by using a letter of reprimand.
 Here are several samples that you can use for guidance as you write your own letter of reprimand.

 Are you ready to resign from your job?
 Resign professionally and don't burn any bridges when you write your resignation letter.